ava-labs/avalanche-dapp-sdks/packages/avalanche-connector-example/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 We then installed `@avalabs/avalanche-connector`.
-After that you can open src -> context -> web3Connection.context.tsx
+After that you can open `src -> context -> web3Connection.context.tsx`

 This is meant to be the simplest example as possible and thus only deals with connecting dApps to the Avalanche extension.
-If you are using a later version of `@web3-react/core` than `@web3-react/core@8.0.17-beta.0`
+If you are using a later version of `@web3-react/core` than `@web3-react/core@8.0.17-beta.0` you may want to look at the connector code directly and adjust to your version of `@web3-react/core` accordingly.

+## Connect to Avalanche Button

+You can open `src -> pages -> connect.tsx` to see a VERY rudementary version of the checking for Avalanche connector.
+Again this code is based on the beta version and serves as an example.

 ## Available Scripts